PelleLille/hsl-docs/structures.rst

 .. note::

-	This feature is similar to the PHP implementation of closures (`use`).
-However the `closure` statement will always capture by reference unlike PHP which by default captures by value (if the variable is not prefixed with a `&`).
+	This feature is similar to the PHP implementation of closures (`use`) however HSL's `closure` statement captures by reference.

 .. _return: